 The CITY has an annual I/I program that has been in place since 1997.
-The CITY spent \$1,231,486 in 2023 on I/I reduction.
-Table 7-1 lists the I/I reduction projects starting from 2009.
-The Utility has invested an average of \$583,519 per year from 2000-2023 in I & I reduction.
-(Appendix B) Private I & I investigation and implementation began in 2013.
+The CITY spent \$219,993 in 2024 on I/I reduction.
+Table 6-1 lists the I/I reduction projects starting from 2010.
+The Utility has invested an average of \$218,936 per year from 2010-2024 in I/ I reduction.
+Private I/I investigation and implementation began in 2013.

 Infiltration and Inflow (I/I) occurs in all sanitary sewerage systems.
 Infiltration refers to rainwater and groundwater that seeps into the system through defective pipes and joints.
-Inflow refers to storm water and surface water that enters the sewer directly.
+Inflow refers to stormwater and surface water that enters the sewer directly.
 Both cause "clear water" to enter the system and increase treatment costs, cause sewer backups, bypassing and overflows.

-Wastewater systems all have differing designs, construction and ages and are located in varying climates.
-With this in mind, there are no national standards for allowable I/I. Rather, the EPA has required through the NPDES permit program that all wastewater overflows be eliminated.
+Wastewater systems are in varying climates; all with differing designs, construction and ages.
+With this in mind, there are no national standards for allowable I/I. Rather, the EPA has required, through the NPDES permit program, that all wastewater overflows be eliminated.
 This requirement has prompted many sewerage systems to take active measures to reduce I/I. The Milwaukee Metro Sewerage District (MMSD) is one of these.

-MMSD ADDRESSES I/I REDUCTION BY PLACING LIMITS ON PEAK HOURLY FLOW RATES.
-IF A METERED AREA EXCEEDS THE LIMITS, I/I REDUCTION IS REQUIRED.
-THE REQUIREMENTS FOR THESE METERED AREAS, ALSO CALLED "METER SHEDS" AS LISTED IN THE MMSD 2035 FACILITY PLAN ARE: MAXIMUM ALLOWABLE PEAK HOURLY FLOW RATE SANITARY METER SHED AREA (ACRES) (GALLONS PER ACRE PER DAY) Less than 250 250 to 499 500 to 999 1,000 to 2,499 2,500 to 4,999 Greater than 5,000 18,400 17,700 16,400 13,700 9,400 4,000
+MMSD ADDRESSES I/I REDUCTION

+BY PLACING LIMITS ON PEAK

+HOURLY FLOW RATES.

+IF A METERED AREA EXCEEDS THE LIMITS,

+I/I REDUCTION IS REQUIRED.

+THE REQUIREMENTS FOR THESE METERED

+AREAS, ALSO CALLED "METER SHEDS" AS

+LISTED IN THE MMSD 2035 FACILITY PLAN MAXIMUM ALLOWABLE PEAK HOURLY FLOW

+ARE: RATE

+SANITARY METER SHED AREA (ACRES) (GALLONS PER ACRE PER DAY)

+LESS THAN 250 18.400

+250 то 499 17,700

+500 то 999 16,400

+1,000 то 2,499 13,700

+2,500 то 4,999 9,400

+GREATER THAN 5,000 4,000